fbpx

 Post Publishing, Inc., the company that publishes the Johnson County Post, is privately held and is owned by Jay Senter and Julia Westhoff.

-The company generates revenue in two ways:
+The company generates revenue in three ways:

-This subscription-heavy revenue mix incentivizes us to produce coverage that people value and enjoy — or, put another way: Because most of our money comes from our readers, giving you the information you need and want is our top priority.
+Or, to put it another way: Because most of our money comes from our readers, giving you the information you need and want is our top priority.

 Some readers ask why we run advertising and sponsored content on the site when we charge for subscriptions.
 There are a number of reasons.
 For one, we’re sensitive to the importance of making fact-based local reporting available to as many Johnson Countians as possible.
 That’s why we make our subscriptions considerably more affordable than most products in the space.
 A subscription that gets you full access to all of our work costs $9.25/month or $92.50/year.
 As a point of comparison, the Kansas City Star charges $15.99/month or $159.99 per year.